Plotly Express Arguments in Python

 Passing dictionaries or array-likes as the data_frame argument¶

-The column-based argument data_frame
+The data_frame

-can also be passed with a dict
+argument can also accept a dict

 or array